2,300 Puerto Rican families displaced by Hurricane Maria are about to lose their housing assistance

 “FEMA can simply flip a switch to make this happen," said Denise Collazo, chief of staff at faith-based community organizing group Faith in Action.
 "For whatever reason, they’re choosing inaction."

+The agency has aimed to help these families by offering transportation back to the island and pointed to the Direct Lease program, which makes use of existing vacant properties in Puerto Rico that either are ready to rent or need minor repairs to make them safe.

+"FEMA’s Direct Lease program is being implemented in Puerto Rico and provides the same housing option to disaster survivors directly to the survivor in a quicker, more cost-effective way to provide much needed assistance," the statement said.
+FEMA added that Direct Lease "provides greater flexibility directly to the disaster survivor," compared to the longer-term housing program that advocates are calling for.

-FEMA did not respond to a request for comment this week, but said in May on its website that the longer-term housing program was not necessary to address the needs of those displaced after Hurricane Maria.
+In May, FEMA said on its website that the longer-term housing program was not necessary to address the needs of those displaced after Hurricane Maria.
 The agency cited the Department of Homeland Security's Office of the Inspector General in saying that the previously activated long-term assistance was both inefficient and not cost effective.

 Related